Mission of the Internship Program

 What do interns do?

-Participate in integrated work assignments that blend academic requirements with your company goals.
+Interns participate in integrated work assignments that blend academic requirements with your company goals.
 The employer is responsible for developing a job description, which outlines duties and responsibilities and determines the role an intern will play within the organization.
 Internships are first and foremost an educational program.
 Work environments that provide a relevant learning experience are win/win for both employers and students.
-No more than 20% of the intern's responsibilities should be clerical in nature.
+No more than 20 percent of the intern's responsibilities should be clerical in nature.

 How many hours do interns usually work?

 Students are required to work a minimum of 45 hours to receive one academic credit.
 Typically, students complete a three-credit internship during a semester; this averages to approximately 10-12 hours of internship work per week during a 14-week semester.
 Our students are committed to both their academic responsibilities and the work they do at their internship; balance is the key to success in both.
 Because of the lack of academic coursework during the summer, many summer internships are more intense, with many students working full-time hours at their internships during the course of the summer.

 The RMC Internship Program

 - provides you with motivated, goal-oriented students who have the incentive to succeed in their field;

 - saves on the cost of recruitment – studies show employers save money by using internships to identify and train personnel;

 - supplies a fresh source of ideas, talent, energy, and enthusiasm to your organization;